 A great source of Vitamin C, magnesium and potassium, zucchinis are a good option for our pets.

 I like to shred it on top of my dog's food as it’s helpful for infections, cancer and even cardiovascular disease.

 Can I add Vegetables to Dog Food?

 Yes, absolutely.
 Not only do I love to add carrots, green beans, and broccoli to my dogs food, I often make a dog food topper containing these vegetables like this recipe.

 Dogs digest vegetables differently than humans.
 For humans vegetables provide a lot of nutrition.
-For dogs, they provide little nutrition and are not necessarily needed for a dogs diets.
-So therefore, fruits and vegetables should make up no more than 20% of your dogs diet.
+For dogs, they provide little nutrition and are not necessarily needed for a dog's diets.
+So, fruits and vegetables should make up only 20% of your dog's diet.

 Dogs are carnivores and require meat and protein.
 However, the occasional vegetables or fruit is great for a dog.
 Especially as a treat.